phucvu-nyu/bst236/docs/chapter_preface/about_the_course.md

 !!! success "Prerequisites"

     You should know how to write and read simple code in [python](https://www.python.org/) and [R](https://www.r-project.org/).
-You should also have basic knowledge of [probability](https://www.coursicle.com/harvard/courses/BIOSTAT/230/), [statistics](https://www.coursicle.com/harvard/courses/BIOSTAT/232/), and [linear algebra](https://qrd.college.harvard.edu/classes/math-22a-vector-calculus-and-linear-algebra-i).
+You should also have basic knowledge of [probability](https://www.coursicle.com/harvard/courses/BIOSTAT/230/), [statistics](https://www.coursicle.com/harvard/courses/BIOSTAT/232/), and [linear algebra](https://web.mit.edu/18.06/www/).
+You can refer to the [Python 101](../chapter_appendix/python_intro.md) for the basic Python and R we expect you to know.

     To finish the homework, you may need to know some [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and [LaTeX](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) syntax but it is not required if you are only interested in learning the course materials.